Critters FAQ

 Do you have any suggestions where to submit work for publication?

 There are a number of good "market lists" as they're called.
 They come into and go out of existence, so the ones mentioned below might someday cease to exist (or become outdated -- markets come and go rapidly).
-In that case, ask around in the Critters newsgroup.

 That said, check out the list of lists on the Resources page, here.